 Do you need a nice office?
 Does the company need to be environmentally aware?

 Ultimately, in order to feel successful in your choices, you need to be in the driver seat for your career decisions.
 Now is the time to pause in life and determine how you arrived at this place/space in time.
-You need to look at why you made key choices in life.
-Some choices were determined for you, others you chose, and some happened by chance.

 You may want to consider: